coolpugg/coolpugg/README.md

 - 👋 Hi, I’m @coolpugg
-- 👀 I’m interested in pug
+- 👀 I’m interested in pugs
 - 🌱 I’m currently learning coding once in a while
 - 💞️ I’m looking to collaborate on game
-- 📫 How to reach me :discord is coolpug.
+- 📫 How to reach me is discord: is coolpug.